alexewerlof/micromustache/README.md

 # Known issues

-For the sake of speed, code size and less complexity (which tends to attract bugs), some edge cases are not addressed:
+For the sake of speed and smaller code size, some edge cases are not addressed but you should be aware of:

 **A varName cannot include the `']'` character**